JuliaLang/julia/doc/src/manual/functions.md

 For example, consider a function `plot` that plots a line.
 This function might have many options, for controlling line style, width, color, and so on.
-If it accepts keyword arguments, a possible call might look like `plot(x, y, width=2)`, where we have chosen to specify only line width.
+If it accepts keyword arguments, a possible call might look like `plot(x1, y1, x2, y2, width=2)`, where we have chosen to specify only line width.
 Notice that this serves two purposes.
 The call is easier to read, since we can label an argument with its meaning.
 It also becomes possible to pass any subset of a large number of arguments, in any order.